awsdocs/amazon-s3-userguide/doc_source/metrics-dimensions.md

 **Note**
 S3 on Outposts supports only the following metrics, and no other Amazon S3 metrics\.
-Because S3 on Outposts has limited capacity, you can create CloudWatch alerts that alert you when storage utilization exceeds a certain threshold\.
+Because S3 on Outposts has fixed capacity, you can create CloudWatch alerts that alert you when your storage utilization exceeds a certain threshold\.

 | Metric | Description |